Why ensuring the relevance and quality of higher education is important

-The European Union (EU) faces skills shortages, in particular in the STEM – science, technology, engineering and mathematics – and ICT fields of study.
-Women especially are underrepresented in these fields of study.
+The European Union (EU) faces skills shortages, in particular in the STEM – science, technology, engineering and mathematics – and information and communications technology (ICT) fields.
+Women especially are underrepresented in these fields.

-Furthermore, new skills needs are emerging in the green and digital transitions of the EU society.
+New skills needs are emerging as a result of the ongoing green and digital transitions of society.
 The EU needs to act if it is to ensure the continuous development of skills required to remain economically competitive at the global level.

-More citizens should be encouraged to study subjects in which skills shortages and labour demand exist.
-All students need to acquire advanced transversal skills, such as critical thinking and problem-solving, and key competences, such as numeracy and digital skills, that will allow them to succeed after graduation.
+More people should be encouraged to study subjects in which skills shortages and labour demand exist.
+All students need to acquire advanced ‘transversal skills’ that can be applied in a wide range of settings, such as critical thinking and problem-solving skills.
+The acquisition of key competences, such as numeracy and digital skills, is also essential.

 Championing the STEAM approach

-The European Commission is promoting the development of more fit-for-purpose STEM and information and communications technology (ICT) higher education programmes based on the STEAM – science, technology, engineering, the arts and mathematics –approach to education.
+The European Commission is promoting the development of more fit-for-purpose STEM and ICT higher education programmes based on STEAM – science, technology, engineering, the arts and mathematics – approaches to education.

-The EU is encouraging Member States to improve the quality and relevance of their higher education and vocational education and training (VET) by regularly tracking graduates as part of the European Graduate Tracking Initiative.
+The EU is encouraging Member States to improve the quality and relevance of their higher education and vocational education and training (VET) by regularly tracking the career paths of graduates.

-- improve student experiences and to identify opportunities to enhance the effectiveness of teaching and learning
+- improve student experiences and identify opportunities to enhance the effectiveness and relevance of teaching and learning

-- determine inequalities in education and to find ways of addressing them
+- determine inequalities in education and find ways of addressing them

 - strengthen the employability of recent graduates by improving skills planning and matching with the needs of employers, curricula design and career guidance